Richie Bennett: Stockport County

-On 12 March 2020, Bennett signed a two-and-a-half year contract with Stockport County after being sold for an undisclosed fee, who were just outside the National League play-offs under former Northwich manager Jim Gannon.
-He found himself out of the team after Simon Rusk replaced Gannon as manager in January 2021.
+On 12 March 2020, Bennett signed a two-and-a-half-year contract with Stockport County after being sold for an undisclosed fee, who were just outside the National League play-offs under former Northwich manager Jim Gannon.
+He found himself out of the team after Simon Rusk replaced Gannon as the manager in January 2021.

 On 1 April 2021, Bennett signed on loan for National League rivals Hartlepool United until the end of the 2020–21 season.
 Bennett made his debut the following day as a substitute in a 2–1 win against Dagenham & Redbridge.
 Bennett scored his first goal for Hartlepool in the following match as a substitute in a 2–2 draw at Boreham Wood.
 Bennett earned a start for the next match against Notts County and scored his second goal for Hartlepool in a 2–0 win.
 The following week, Bennett scored a hat-trick in a 7–2 victory at Wealdstone.
 He was recalled to Stockport on 28 April.
 He played for Stockport against Hartlepool in the play-off semi-finals and had a late header saved in a 1–0 defeat at Edgeley Park.
 Hartlepool went on to win the play-off final and Bennett had his contract with Stockport cancelled in June.